 - Greg Hoglund (Specialist in computer forensics, best known for working in include physical memory forensics, attribution of hackers and malware detection.)

 - Tsutomu Shimomura (Cyber Security Expert and Physicist)

-8. Now may be the best time to pursue ethical hacking as a career
+Now maybe the best time to pursue ethical hacking as a career

-The United States Bureau of Labor Statistics’ job outlook for information security analysis is expected to increase 18 percent between 2014-2024.
+The United States Bureau of Labor Statistics’ job outlook for information security analysts is expected to increase 18 percent between 2014-2024.
 18% is very much faster than the national average.
-Many top technology companies like Microsoft and Facebook helped hackers gain mainstream recognition as an vital element of cyber security.
+Many top technology companies like Microsoft and Facebook helped hackers gain mainstream recognition as a vital element of cybersecurity.
 Facebook uses many hackers to discover new vulnerabilities within its system.
-Ethical Hacking requires vast amount of knowledge and skills.
-But, hackers play an vital part in IT sector.
-Today, big corporations and organizations are investing huge in cyber security to prevent major attacks.
+Ethical Hacking requires a vast amount of knowledge and skills.
+But, hackers play a vital part in the IT sector.
+Today, big corporations and organizations are investing hugely in cybersecurity to prevent major attacks.

-According to the survey conducted by HackerOne, it was found that 23% of world’s hackers belong to India.
-The US is the second country to have the highest number of hackers that are 20%.
+According to the survey conducted by HackerOne, it was found that 23% of the world’s hackers belong to India.
+The US is the second country to have the highest number of hackers that is 20%.
 Followed by Russia (6%), Pakistan (4%) and United Kingdom (4%).